 What Does Escrow Mean in Real Estate?

-Apr 10, 2024 | Featured
+Apr 10, 2024 | Articles

 Have you ever felt overwhelmed explaining escrow to your clients?
 As a transaction coordinator, you juggle numerous tasks to ensure a successful real estate closing.
 Understanding escrow is key to answering client questions confidently.
 This guide will break down escrow into clear terms, making you an escrow pro in no time!